Kyriosity/read-write/README+/.net/README+/cs-lacks.md

 ### Method arguments as in object initializer

-If a method has arguments of compatible type, the chances are good to shuffle them by mistake.
+If a method has arguments of compatible types, the chances are good to shuffle them by mistake.

 Named arguments are fine but optional.
 Some patterns and practices (sub-calls, side-typing) ensure the right assignment but bring overhead, and you still must deal with established calls and obey the args order.